AnasOukhouya/bell-state-vqc/README.md

 Built with [PennyLane](https://pennylane.ai/).

 ---
-> ⚠️ **Note:** figures may not render correctly on GitHub — they are visible in the notebook directly. ⚠️

 ## What this does

 A variational circuit consisting of an RY rotation followed by a CNOT gate